-There is no standard way to calculate prepayment penalties in the mortgage industry, and I think this is shame on everyone.
+There is no standard way to calculate mortgage prepayment penalties, and I think this is shame on everyone.
 From a selfish viewpoint, it does give we mortgage brokers/ agents a huge advantage over the banks’ offerings, but given how many people take their mortgage like sheep from their bank, there are millions of dollars needlessly at risk here.

 Closed mortgage penalties are typically the greater of three months’ interest or the interest rate differential (IRD).
 It is the IRD which continually catches unsuspecting consumers unawares.
 If rates have risen markedly since you arranged your mortgage, there may be no need for an IRD calculation.
 But as we all know, rates have been very low for years now, and as a result of the three months’ interest clause rarely applies – usually only with variable rate mortgages.

 I have no problem with the theory behind IRD.
 Say you contracted to pay 2.79% for five years, commencing April 2015.
 The bank booked this business, and they could predict their interest income on this money for the next five years.